woojungkang/north-korea-missile-tests/README.md

 This analysis relies on the North Korean Missile Test, maintained by the James Martin Center for Nonproliferation Studies (CNS).
 While CNS is a highly reputable academic research institution, analyzing data from one of the world's most isolated states presents inherent challenges.
 The database relies heavily on unclassified intelligence, news reports, and official statements from the U.S., South Korea, and Japan.
 Consequently, there can be conflicting assessments regarding a specific missile's type or its ultimate test outcome.

 Additionally, the original dataset's date formats were inconsistent.
-To accurately analyze the timeline and generate the charts, the dates were manually cleaned and standardized into a new 'Year' column using spreadsheet formulas.
+To accurately analyze the timeline and generate the charts, the dates were manually cleaned and standardized into a new "Year" column using spreadsheet formulas.

 Furthermore, as the database itself notes, records from the program's early years (prior to 1993) are largely based on best estimates and are less complete than recent observations.
 Therefore, it is important to understand that this dataset represents *detected* or *known* tests; there may be undisclosed failures or uncounted launches that remain hidden due to the extreme secrecy of the North Korean regime.